Jeiwan/uniswapv3-book/src/milestone_1/user-interface.md

 To provide liquidity into the pool, we need to build a form that asks the user to type the amounts they want to deposit.
 After clicking "Submit", the app will build a transaction that calls `mint` in the manager contract and provides the amounts chosen by users.
 Let's see how to do this.

-Ether.js provides `Contract` interface to interact with contracts.
+Ether.js provides the `Contract` interface to interact with contracts.
 It makes our life much easier, since it takes on the job of encoding function parameters, creating a valid transaction, and handing it over to MetaMask.
 For us, calling contracts looks like calling asynchronous methods on a JS object.

 Let's see how to create an instance of `Contracts`: